Aishwarya-A96/Spam-Email-Classification/README.md

-Spam-Email-Classification using Naive Bayes classification This dataset contains subject of emails and a classification label whether the email is a spam or ham Spam is represented as 1 and good email also known as ham is represented as 0 Dataset shape: 5728*2
+# Spam-Email-Classification using Naive Bayes classification
+This dataset contains subject of emails and a classification label whether the email is a spam or ham.
+Spam is represented as 1 and good email also known as ham is represented as 0 Dataset shape: 5728*2
 Spam Email Percentage was found to be 23.88%
 Ham Email Percentage was found to be 76.12%
-I used CountVectorizer to text column and converted the words to zeros and ones I fitted the model using Naive Bayes classifier
+I used CountVectorizer to text column and converted the words to zeros and ones.
+I fitted the model using Naive Bayes classifier.
-I gave sample text to test whether it classifies correctly as spam or ham and it classified correct I splitted the dataset into trainset and testset and fitted the model xtrain shape:4296 rows and 37303 columns ytrain shape:4296 xtest shape:1432*37303 ytest shape:1432
+I gave sample text to test whether it classifies correctly as spam or ham and it classified correct.
+I splitted the dataset into trainset and testset and fitted the model. xtrain shape:4296 rows and 37303 columns . ytrain shape:4296 xtest shape:1432*37303 ytest shape:1432